mailgun/hubot-zendesk/README.md

 # hubot-zendesk

-Queries Zendesk for information about support tickets
+Queries Zendesk for information about support tickets.
+This zendesk hubot integration requires slack as the adapter.

 See [`src/zendesk.coffee`](src/zendesk.coffee) for full documentation.